 Websites don’t just have to be about content.
 They can be centered around tools or products on an online store.

 There are literally hundreds of thousands of eCommerce websites or online stores.
 Make sure that yours is filling a unique niche, with a detailed strategy and the latest marketing techniques to stand out from the crowd.

 How Do I Create a Successful Online Store/Shop?

 - How to Make Shopify E-commerce Store (Shopify)

 10. Flip Your Websites (Create -> Sell -> Reinvest)

 Believe it or not, there’s almost always a market out there for your website.

 That means if you’ve built up a following (or possibly even sold a few products or included advertising on your site), you might be able to sell it to someone else and make a quick buck.

-To be honest, I typically don’t suggest people to plan on flipping their website or blog (I’m a bigger fan of creating something for the long term).
+To be honest, we typically don’t suggest people plan on flipping their website or blog (we’re a bigger fan of creating something for the long-term).

 You can’t deny how lucrative it can be.
 For example, if your website is making $500 per/month through selling ad space, you might be able to sell the site for $5,000 – $10,000 (which is about 12x – 22x monthly income).